Whether you’re a Planning Patty or a Spontaneous Sally, everyone can benefit from a big-picture look at the school year ahead.

-Every Spring I take some time to sit down and look at the school year ahead.
-I know it seems kind of early but I’ve found it helps me to look at the entire summer and school year ahead to work out our vacation weeks and start/end days (this is especially true now that we take week-long breaks every 6 or 7 weeks).
+Every Spring I take some time to sit down and look at the following school year.
+I know it seems kind of early, but I’ve found it helps me to look at the entire summer and school year ahead to work out our vacation weeks and start/end days (this is especially true now that we take week-long breaks every 6 or 7 weeks).

 This method is definitely not the only way to do this.
 And it’s sooo NOT fancy.
 But I’m hoping a step-by-step look at how I plan out a year might help give you some ideas for your own homeschool planning.

 Step 1: Print Out A Calendar